Thinking About Law: The Importance of How We Attend and of Context

 I used the word “attend” in the sense used by neuroscientists: vigilance, sustained attention, alertness, focused attention, and divided attention.
 I did so because I wish to discuss a remarkable book written by a neuroscientist, psychiatrist, polymath, former Oxford English literature don, and thrice-elected fellow of All Souls College: Iain McGilchrist.
 The book is entitled The Master and his Emissary: The Divided Brain and the Making of the Western World.
 I wish to discuss its relevance to how we think about law and approach legal problems.

 Leaving to one side any spiritual question, no one book has the key to all things.
 McGilchrist is not the hedgehog (who knows one big thing) in contradistinction to the fox (who knows many things).
 But the fundamental working of the brain should be of interest to lawyers if it assists them in understanding the execution of their task.

 The work was published in 2009 after having been 20 years in the making.
 It contains a discussion of the brain, of the centrality of the physical division of it into left and right hemispheres, of the asymmetry of the two hemispheres, and of the influence of how the two hemispheres work – upon human life and culture, including such aspects as language, music, dance, poetry, philosophy, art; indeed, upon all aspects of life.
 The second half of the book is a history of western civilisation and culture drawn from insight and conclusions about life, thought and creativity by reference to the ways of attending and ways of constructing the world by the left and right hemispheres.
-Its thesis is the growing dominance of left hemisphere abstracted thinking and some of the consequences of that for society.
 For this evening, it is the essential thematic ideas dealt with in the first half of the book that are of importance.